 Robert Davis, Veterans Legal Services Project Attorney - Davis joined LSSP in November 2007.
 He received his J.D. degree from William and Mary School of Law and a Masters in public policy from the College of William and Mary both in 2003.
 He earned his B.A. in political science and broadcasting from Appalachian State University in 1999.
 Before coming to LSSP [Read More]

 Cassidy Estes-Rogers, Family Support & Health Care Attorney - Estes-Rogers earned her J.D. from Charlotte School of Law magna cum laude after receiving her B.A. in Arts Management from the College of Charleston.
 She has held externships with the Honorable Albert Diaz and Honorable Sam J. Ervin, IV, as well as serving as a law clerk for [Read More]

-Soreé Finley, Senior Attorney for Low Income Taxpayer Clinic - Finley received her J.D. degree from Syracuse University School of Law in 2007, her B.A.in social work cum laude from Grambling State University in 1998 and her M.S.W. in community organization from University of Michigan in 2001.
+Soreé Finley, Senior Attorney for Low Income Taxpayer Clinic - Finley received her J.D. degree from Syracuse University School of Law, her B.A.in social work cum laude from Grambling State University and her M.S.W. in community organization from University of Michigan.
 Prior to attending law school, she was a social worker [Read More]

 Ellen Hamilton, Family Support and Health Care Program Paralegal-Advocate - Hamilton received her B.S. degree in music education from Hampton Institute and a paralegal certificate from Central Piedmont Community College.
 She has previously worked as a music teacher in Trenton, New Jersey; a clerk at Duke Power Company; a litigation paralegal [Read More]